 The majority of expats hired to work in Geneva are recruited into high-level positions and, as such, they are either headhunted or transferred from offices of the same company elsewhere in the world.

-Those who wish to move to Geneva but don't yet have a secure job offer should consult local publications and various online job portals.
+Those looking for jobs on their own should consult local publications and various online job portals.

 Work culture in Geneva

-While it is not always necessary, the ability to speak French will certainly be advantageous when it comes to working in Geneva, as this is the predominant language of the city.
+While it is not always necessary, the ability to speak French will certainly be advantageous when it comes to working in Geneva, as this is the predominant language in the city.